cagpjax.policies

 -

-AbstractBatchLinearSolverPolicy–Abstract base class for policies that product action matrices.
+AbstractBatchLinearSolverPolicy–Abstract base class for policies that produce action matrices.

 -